 Troy grew up in Seattle and spent most of his adult life in California.
 A creative and artistic individual at heart, Troy uses bodywork and massage as a means to help others feel better and more integrated.
 His work background ranges from working with medical doctors as an office manager in San Francisco to owning a landscape design, construction and installation business in Los Angeles.

-A dog lover as well, Troy enjoys living in the Upper Valley with his English Bulldog Dally (who also happens to be Melody's granddaughter).
-Northern New England is the perfect location for the simple, quiet, outdoor-oriented life Troy aspires to--and it allows him to enjoy snowboarding, hiking and biking depending on the season.
+Troy enjoys living in the Upper Valley with Dally, his English Bulldog, and Max, his French Bulldog.
+Northern New England is the perfect location for the simple, quiet, outdoor-oriented life Troy aspires to.